Skip to main content

 SEMGREP_REPO_NAME

-To avoid hardcoding this value, check your CI provider's documentation for available environment variables that can automatically detect the correct values for every CI job.
+To avoid hardcoding this value, check your CI provider's documentation for available variables that provide the correct values for every CI job.

-Semgrep automatically detects SEMGREP_REPO_NAME if your provider is listed in Semgrep Cloud Platform.
+Semgrep automatically detects SEMGREP_REPO_NAME if your provider is listed in Semgrep AppSec Platform.
 In this case, there is no need to set the variable.
-Examples:

 Within a Bash environment: